Find Affordable College Courses

 On average, other communications graduates from CLU take out $21,452 in student loans while working on their Bachelor's Degree.

-University of Minnesota - Twin Cities did quite well in this year’s ranking of the most popular places for communication and journalism (other) students to get a bachelor’s degree.
-It came in at #6 on the list.
-UMN Twin Cities is a very large public school located in the large city of Minneapolis.
+University of Minnesota - Twin Cities ranked #6 on this year’s Most Popular Other Communication & Journalism Bachelor’s Degree Schools list.
+UMN Twin Cities is a fairly large public school located in the city of Minneapolis.

 Women make up 55% of the other communications majors at the school.

-With a ranking of #7, Ohio State University - Main Campus did quite well on this year’s most popular schools for communication and journalism (other) students working on their bachelor’s degree.
-Located in the city of Columbus, Ohio State is a public college with a fairly large student population.
+Ohio State University - Main Campus came in at #7 in this year’s edition of the Most Popular Other Communication & Journalism Bachelor’s Degree Schools ranking.
+Located in the large city of Columbus, Ohio State is a public school with a fairly large student population.

 About 90% of the students majoring in other communications at the school are women while 10% are male.